Arkhos69/tool_Port-Monitor.bat/README.md

 - Show Port info (ex. :443=https, localhost)
 - Count Ports and Show Dynamic stat table
 - Check "LISTENING" Port is connect to Foreign Host
-- Can be more clearly to check port.
+- Can be more clearly and Easily to check port.
-- Port type Filter

 ## Multiple-Monitor